Allow users to paste spreadsheet data directly

 How to Let Users Paste Spreadsheet Data Into a React App

 If you’re building a SaaS app, CRM, admin panel, or internal dashboard where users regularly work with spreadsheets, enabling copy-paste support for Excel or Google Sheets can significantly improve user experience.
-Instead of forcing users to upload CSV files, you can let them simply select and paste tabular data—just like they do in Excel.
+Instead of forcing users to upload CSV files, let them simply select and paste tabular data—just like they do in Excel.

 🚀 Why Add Copy-Paste Import Support to Your App?